robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

 ## Combining the Processor API with the DSL
 We’ve verified that our application works.
 However, if you look closely at our code, you’ll see that only one of the topology steps requires the low-level access that the Processor API offers.
 The step I’m referring to is the **Digital Twin Processor** step (see step 3 in [Figure 7-1](#figure-7-1-the-topology-that-we-will-be-implementing-for-our-iot-digital-twin-service)), which leverages an important feature of the Processor API: the ability to schedule periodic functions.

 Since Kafka Streams allows us to combine the Processor API and the DSL, we can easily refactor our application to only use the Processor API for the **Digital Twin Processor** step, and to use the DSL for everything else.
 The biggest benefit of performing this kind of refactoring is that other stream processing steps can be simplified.
-In this tutorial, the High Winds Flatmap Processor offers the biggest opportunity of simplification, but in larger applications, this kind of refactoring reduces complexity on an even greater scale.
+In this tutorial, the **High Winds Flatmap Processor** offers the biggest opportunity of simplification, but in larger applications, this kind of refactoring reduces complexity on an even greater scale.

-The first two steps in our processor topology (registering the source processors and generating a shutdown signal using a flatMap-like operation) can be refactored using operators we’ve already discussed in this book.
+The first two steps in our processor topology (registering the source processors and generating a shutdown signal using a **flatMap**-like operation) can be refactored using operators we’ve already discussed in this book.
 Specifically, we can make the following changes:
 <table>
     <tr>
         <td>Processor API</td>